yufengliu15/cu-webring/README.md

 The idea behind this webring is to bring exposure and traffic to your personal website, with the hopes of creating a more community-like experience during your time at Carleton.

 ## How do I join?
-To add your site, you MUST be a [Carleton University Student](https://carleton.ca/) (alumni welcome too!) to join.
+To add your site, you MUST be a current student or alumni at [Carleton University Student](https://carleton.ca/).

 1. Fork the repo
 2. Add your details in `user_sites.js` to the end of `sites`.
 The 4 values are: